The Pros and Cons of a Paid Time Off Policy – PTO

 What Are the Advantages and Disadvantages of a Paid Time Off Policy?

-A paid time off (PTO) policy combines vacation, sick time and personal time into a single bank of days for employees to use to take paid time off from work.
+A paid time off (PTO) policy combines vacation, sick time and personal time into a single bank of days for employees to use when they take paid time off from work.
 A PTO policy creates a pool of days that an employee may use at his or her discretion.

-When an employee needs to take time off from work, the PTO policy enables a certain amount of the time off to be paid time off.
-The employee may use the PTO at his or her discretion.
-Whether they need the time for doctor's appointments, kid's school conferences, to pick Johnny up at the bus stop, to wait for a furnace repairman, or to recover from the flu, the time use is no longer the business of the employer.
+When an employee needs to take time off from work, the PTO policy enables a certain amount of the time off to be paid hours.
+The employee may use the PTO at their discretion.
+Whether they need the time for doctor's appointments, kid's school conferences, to pick Johnny up at the bus stop, to wait for a furnace repairman, or to recover from the flu.
+The time use is no longer the business of the employer.

 So, employees who may have lied or made up stories about how they were using their time in the past, have the right to take PTO at their discretion to support work-life balance and flexibility.
 This has allowed employers and employees to stop the practice of adult employees needing permission from their manager to miss work.